 Dear KBSC Community,

 If you are on a Competitive Travel team and participated in the tryouts, you should have been notified in early June whether you made a team, along with your coach assignment.
-Most of you responded and reserved your spots by making your online deposit payment.
-Unfortunately, some parents did not commit by making their payment and their child may have been removed from the roster, pending your payment.
-By delaying your payment, you are at risk of losing your spot and being demoted to another team.
+It is important that you respond and reserve your spots by making your deposit payment.
+Due to the number of players trying out for our teams, if you do not submit your deposit payment by June 15th, you may lose your spot on a team and will be removed from the roster.
+If you delay making your payment, you are at risk of losing your spot and being demoted to another team.
 Please contact your coach regarding your status.
-Other teams have not been announced as we wait until the fall to see if we have enough players or join age groups.
-But, after the first week, we should know everyone’s status and notify all parents of changes.
+If we cannot host pre-season tryouts, we will wait until the last weeks of August to coordinate formal tryout sessions before announcing our final teams.

-Competitive Travel evaluates players throughout the season based on natural talent, skill, maturity, teamwork, attitude and respect for others.
-Players may move up or down from one team to another during the season.
-Decisions to move players is made on a case-by-case basis.
-There may be occasions when a player will be invited to guest play or move permanently to fill a need on a team.
+Competitive teams are evaluated throughout the season based on natural talent, skill, maturity, teamwork, attitude and respect for others.
+Players development will dictate how they move up or down in their age group during the season.
+Decisions to move players are made on a case-by-case basis.
+There may be occasions when a player will be invited to guest play or move permanently to fill a need or an opening on a team.
 Also, players develop differently and certain situations will dictate how the coaches manage their rosters.